From the Editor

 Dear Colleagues,

-If you would like news of your recent publications and/or presentations to be included in the next IARPP Bookshelf, please send the following materials to me at MattAibel [@] gmail.com by Sunday, January 28, 2024 in order for your news to appear in the February edition:
+If you would like the next IARPP Bookshelf to include an announcement of your recent publications and/or presentations, please send the following materials to me at MattAibel [@] gmail.com by Sunday, September 29, 2024 for inclusion in the October issue:

 • Title of your recent or upcoming publication(s)/presentation(s) (We do not publish announcements of IARPP Conference presentations.)